apache/spark/docs/running-on-yarn.md

   filesystem if `spark.yarn.stagingDir` is not set);
 - if Hadoop federation is enabled, all the federated filesystems in the configuration.

-The YARN integration also supports custom delegation token providers using the Java Services mechanism (see `java.util.ServiceLoader`).
-Implementations of `org.apache.spark.deploy.yarn.security.ServiceCredentialProvider` can be made available to Spark by listing their names in the corresponding file in the jar's `META-INF/services` directory.
-These providers can be disabled individually by setting `spark.security.credentials.{service}.enabled` to `false`, where `{service}` is the name of the credential provider.

 ## YARN-specific Kerberos Configuration

 <table class="table">